-Economic activity in the manufacturing sector expanded in March for the fourth consecutive month, and the overall economy grew for the 46th consecutive month, according to the latest Manufacturing Report on Business from the Institute for Supply Management.
+Economic activity in the manufacturing sector expanded in March for the tenth consecutive month, and the overall economy grew for the 58th consecutive month, according to the latest Manufacturing ISM Report on Business.

 The PMI registered 53.7 percent, an increase of 0.5 percentage points from February's reading of 53.2 percent.

 The New Orders Index increase in March by 0.6 percentage points to 55.1 percent.

 The Employment Index registered 51.1 percent, a decrease of 1.2 percentage points compared to February's reading of 52.3 percent.
 March marks the ninth consecutive month of employment growth.